brunopinheirofreitas/Java/Books/Deitel Java 8/Notes.md

 3. Class name begin with uppercase, variables and methods names begin with lowcase.
 4. inJavaTheFirstLetterOfTheNextWordBeginWithUpperCase
 5. this. is a good practice because it refers to the instance variable instead of the local variable inside the method.
+6. In a control instruction do not use a local variable.
+Ex: Do not use this.variable.
+7. Normally control instructions are better in the main class.

 **Control Instruction**